-Cash sickness and maternity benefits: Employed persons, including the self-employed, indigent persons, prisoners, and pensioners.
+Cash maternity benefits: Employed persons, including self-employed persons, indigent persons, prisoners, and pensioners.

-Medical benefits: All residents; international agreements provide emergency medical care for visitors to the country.
+Medical benefits: All persons residing in Costa Rica; international agreements provide emergency medical care for visitors to the country.

-Insured person: 5.5% of gross earnings; pensioners make a contribution equal to 5% of the pension, which is complemented by an 8.75% contribution made by the Social Insurance Fund on the pensioner's behalf.
+Insured person: 5.5% of gross earnings.
+Pensioners contribute 5% of the pension (plus a subsidy financed by the Social Insurance Fund equal to 8.75% of the pension).